-The Doctors have much more from Kim and the dangers the DIY cosmetic community, including cosmetic injection nurse Julie Kaplan, who joins the show to share how she felt compelled to alert the FDA to Kim's content.
+The Doctors have much more from Kim and the dangers the DIY cosmetic community, including family nurse practitioner and a certified aesthetic nurse specialist Julie Kaplan, who joins the show to share how she felt compelled to alert the FDA to Kim's content.
 "What you did is absolutely horrifying," Julie tells Kim.

 Also, Find out why The Doctors say only trained professionals should perform injections and meet a woman who experienced a botched procedure by a woman posing as a nurse.